opnfv/apex/docs/installation-instructions/baremetal.rst

     installation successfully.
 In the unexpected event the ISO does not work please workaround this by downloading the CentOS 7 DVD and performing a "Virtualization Host" install.
-    If you perform a "Minimal Install" or install type other than "Virtualization Host" simply run ``sudo yum groupinstall "Virtualization Host" && chkconfig libvird on`` and reboot the host.
-Once you have completed the base CentOS install proceed to step 1b.
+    If you perform a "Minimal Install" or install type other than "Virtualization Host" simply run ``sudo yum groupinstall "Virtualization Host" && chkconfig libvird on && reboot`` to install virtualzation support and enable libvirt on boot.
+If you use the CentOS 7 DVD proceed to step 1b once the CentOS 7 with "Virtualzation Host" support is completed.

 1b.
-If your Jump host already has CentOS 7 with libvirt running on it then install the
+If your Jump host already has CentOS 7 with libvirt running on it then install the install
-    opnfv-apex RPMs from OPNFV artifacts <http://artifacts.opnfv.org/>.
-The following RPMS are available for installation:

-    - opnfv-apex - OpenDaylight L2 / L3 and ONOS support **
-    - opnfv-apex-opendaylight-sfc - OpenDaylight SFC support **
-    - opnfv-apex-undercloud (required)
-    - opnfv-apex-common (required)

-    ** One or more of these RPMs is required
-    If you only want the experimental SFC support then the opnfv-apex RPM is not required.
-    If you only want OpenDaylight or ONOS support then the opnfv-apex-opendaylight-sfc RPM is not required.

-    To install these RPMs download them to the local disk on your CentOS 7 install and pass the file names directly to yum:
+    the RDO Release RPM:

-    ``sudo yum install opnfv-apex-<version>.rpm opnfv-apex-undercloud-<version>.rpm opnfv-apex-common-<version>.rpm``
+    ``sudo yum install -y https://www.rdoproject.org/repos/rdo-release.rpm opnfv-apex-{version}.rpm``

+    The RDO Project release repository is needed to install OpenVSwitch, which is a dependency of opnfv-apex.
+If you do not have external connectivity to use this repository you need to download the OpenVSwitch RPM from the RDO Project repositories and install it with the opnfv-apex RPM.

 2a.
 Boot the ISO off of a USB or other installation media and walk through installing OPNFV CentOS 7.
     The ISO comes prepared to be written directly to a USB drive with dd as such: